BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 You can create a dependency graph of your project in very simple way by the cmake script developed by `StableCoder`: https://github.com/StableCoder/cmake-scripts

-Thank you George for making this avewome scripts available for us!
+Thank you George for making this awesome scripts available for us!

 Note that cmake-scripts by `StableCoder` under the Apache Licence.

 Like `MIT Licence`, `Apache License` is also a permissive license.
 However, it has stringent terms when it comes to modifications.
 It requires you to explicitly list out all the modifications that you’ve done in the original software, i.e., you’re required to preserve modification notices.

-To learn more  about the differences between `MIT` and `Apache` licences, see for example, https://resources.whitesourcesoftware.com/blog-whitesource/top-10-apache-license-questions-answered
+To learn more  about the differences between `MIT` and `Apache` licenses, see for example, https://resources.whitesourcesoftware.com/blog-whitesource/top-10-apache-license-questions-answered

 ## Set the searching location for cmake 'include' locations